drupalprojects/grn/README.txt

 Git Release Notes
 =================

 This is a Git port of the cvs-release-notes PHP script.
-The original script lives in the Drupal.org CVS repository at http://drupalcode.org/viewvc/drupal/contributions/tricks/cvs-release-notes/ .
+The original script lives in the Drupal.org CVS repository at http://drupalcode.org/viewvc/drupal/contributions/tricks/cvs-release-notes/ . (note that after the Great Git Migration, this will no longer exist.
 The Git version will do the same thing, but use Git.
-For more information, see http://drupal.org/node/1002410 .
+For more information, see http://drupal.org/project/grn .
-If you have any requests or bug reports, please go to http://drupal.org/node/1002410 and add a comment.
-In the GitHub issue queue, your issue will most likely go unnoticed.
+If you have any requests or bug reports, please file a bug report at http://drupal.org/project/grn .

 This script is now a Drush extension, so you must place the file 'grn.drush.inc' in ~/.drush .
 For more information about installing Drush commands, see the Drush documentation at http://drush.ws .